redcurry/git_tutorial/tutorial.md

     git clone https://github.com/redcurry/project-[INITIALS].git

 Go into this new project directory.
-Notice you not only have the project file(s) but also its history:
+Notice you not only have the project file(s) but also its entire history:

     git log

 Edit mean.py in some way (perhaps change a variable name).
 Then add the file and commit (with a meaningful message):

-  git add mean.py
-  git commit -m "Edited the program."
+  git commit -am "Edit the program"

 Check the log and notice your new commit entry.
-Now push your changes to
+Now push your changes to GitHub:
-GitHub:

   git push